GPU-Accelerated Belief Propagation for Program Analysis: FastLBP Framework

+This expression shows that the update of a message on edge $(a,v)$ depends only on a specific subset of edges determined by the graph structure.
+To make this explicit, we define the edge dependency neighborhood. \begin{definition}[Edge Dependency Neighborhood] Define the edge dependency neighborhood function $N_E: E \to \mathcal{P}(E)$ as

-where $\delta: E \times E \to \{0, 1\}$.
-A valid update strategy must specify a legitimate $\delta$ function such that the computation remains well-defined and respects the intended scheduling semantics.
-We now give the definition of intermediate representation used in FastLBP for update strategies, along with the corresponding definitions of $\delta$.
+\end{definition} The key to defining a legitimate update strategy is specifying a reasonable $\delta$.
+We now give the definition of intermediate representation used in FastLBP for update strategies, along with the corresponding definition of $\delta$.